 For more information, watch the short video, Citing an article with a DOI and without a DOI (University of Maryland University College).
 If you have questions, Webster students, faculty and staff should contact the Webster U. Library Reference Department (info in the Help box).

-When you cite a full text article retrieved from a library database, some citation styles require you to cite the database name and/or a URL.
-Here’s how Webster’s most-used citation styles address this issue:
+When you cite a full text article retrieved from a Webster University Libraries database, some citation styles require you to cite the database name and/or a URL.
+Here’s how the University's most-used citation styles address this issue:

-Be sure to check the appropriate citation guide for how to format the citation in the style required for your assignment.
+Be sure to check the citation guide for how to format the citation required for your assignment.